 Soon after ascending the throne he announced his intentions of abandoning the Yongle Emperor's Forbidden City and brand new capital in Beijing.
 He planned to move the entire court back to Nanjing, which he considered to be the natural capital of the Ming dynasty -close to its dynastic origin.

 However, as fate would have it, Zhu Gaochi passed away before he could implement any of his plans.
-Beijing would have been a very different city today had lived for just another couple of years!
+Beijing would have been a very different city today had he lived for just another couple of years!

 The Hongxi Emperor left behind Empress Zhang, 10 sons and 7 daughters.

 Fortunately for the empire, Empress Zhang was a wise person.
 She maintained a significant influence as empress dowager not only on the subsequent reign of her eldest son, the Xuande Emperor, but even to some extent on the subsequent regent, the Zhengtong Emperor.
 She was respected by the gentry and was a pillar of stability until she passed away in 1442.